What is Humalog?

-Store the cartridge or injection pen at room temperature (do not refrigerate) and use within 28 days.
-Do not store the injection pen with a needle attached.
+Store the cartridge or injection pen (without a needle attached) at room temperature and use within 28 days.

 What happens if I miss a dose?

 Since Humalog is used before meals, you may not be on a timed dosing schedule.
 Whenever you use Humalog, be sure to eat a meal within 15 minutes.
-Do not use extra Humalog to make up a missed dose.
+Do not use two doses at one time.

 Keep insulin on hand at all times.
 Get your prescription refilled before you run out of medicine completely.